couldbejake/BouncyBlocks/README.md

 # BouncyBlocks

-Information
-Bouncy Blocks allows you to make particular blocks make players bounce.
+Bouncy Blocks is a Minecraft Plugin that allows you to make particular blocks allow players to bounce.
 This is ideal for games such as parkour.

-As well as allowing custom blocks for bouncing, the plugin also allows for the bounce Height to be set!
+As well as allowing custom blocks for bouncing, the plugin also allows for the 'bounce height' to be set!

 Features
 - Easily enable or disable bouncy blocks.